h3rald/h3rald/contents/conver.md

 - its dependability score, expressed as a value between 0x000 and 0xFFF (first three digits).
 - metadata expressing the magnitude of the changes delivered, and if the release includes breaking changes and/or experimental content, encoded in the last digit.

-Depending on its dependability score, a project should be immediately classifiable as belonging to one of the following stages: _prototype_, _operational_, _established_, and _bedrock_.
+Based on its dependability score, a project should be immediately classifiable as belonging to one of the following stages: _prototype_, _operational_, _established_, and _bedrock_.
 Each stage is meant to progressively restrict the type of changes introduced in each release.

 As an example, the version number `0x9B04` immediately conveys that the project is in its _established_ state (very dependable) and the version introduced changes to up to 25% of its content, with no breaking changes and no experimental content.
 Because of its stage, following releases will never include breaking changes or affect more than 25% of its content, but may include experimental content.